ansys/pysimai/doc/source/user_guide/configuration.rst

 Credentials
 +++++++++++

-To use SimAI API, your :class:`~ansys.simai.core.client.SimAIClient` instance must be authenticated.
+To use the SimAI API, your :class:`~ansys.simai.core.client.SimAIClient` instance must be authenticated.
 By default, you are prompted to log in via your web browser.
 However, you can pass your credentials as parameters on client creation:

 .. code-block:: python